Fresh Start 2023

 Each week, approximately 1,900 men and women seek services at shelters and homeless service provider facilities in greater Long Beach.
 Fresh Start was created to assist people experiencing homelessness in Downtown by supporting service providers making the greatest impact on our local unhoused population.
 The organizations offer a pathway to rehabilitation, job training and housing services.

 Your support of Fresh Start enables non-profit service providers (see below) to offer hot showers and personal hygiene supplies to our unhoused neighbors.
 A donation contributes to a person regaining a piece of everyday life with dignity and helps to dissolve the separateness between a person experiencing homelessness and the rest of society.
 It is a door through which some will come to accept services, which may include housing, mental health treatment, substance abuse counseling, job training and other community contacts.

-DLBA’s Fresh Start Donation Campaign runs through July 29, 2022.
-Donated products will be distributed to our three non-profit service providers (see below) shortly after the campaign ends.
+DLBA’s Fresh Start Donation Campaign runs through June 26, 2023.
+Donated products will be distributed to our non-profit service providers (see below) shortly after the campaign ends.

 Donate In-Person (businesses and individuals)

 Throughout Downtown, several businesses and residential towers are hosting a Fresh Start Donation Box where individuals can drop off much needed personal hygiene products.
 This includes bath towels, toothbrushes, soap, brushes, deodorant, and feminine products.